 (b) time off granted in lieu of a cash settlement under Sub-clause 16.03(a) above shall be taken at a mutually agreeable time within the next twelve (12) months or at such longer period as agreed to by the Employer.

-16.04 An Employee who requests for personal reasons, and who as a result of such a request, is authorized to work daily or weekly hours in excess of his normal requirement, shall be compensated for the extra hours worked at straight time rates.
+16.04 An Employee who requests for personal reasons, and who as a result of such a request, is authorized to work daily or weekly hours in excess of the normal requirement, shall be compensated for the extra hours worked at straight time rates.
 It is not the intent of this section to deny overtime rights to an Employee.

 16.05 An Employee may occasionally be required to work extra time up to fifteen (15) minutes immediately following closing time without payment.